 We will listen to any concerns expressed by parents about their child's progress and development.
-Parents must contact their child's Phase Leader is they have any concerns about their child's development.
+Parents may contact their child's Phase Leader, form teacher or English/maths teacher, if they have any concerns about their child's development; this will then be discussed with the SENDCo, who will contact the parents to discuss further.
 Please also refer to our separate Complaints Procedure Policy